evolutionphil/Mega-Radio-discover-user/tv-app/README.md

-# Mega Radio - Samsung Tizen TV App
+# Mega Radio - TV App (Samsung Tizen + LG webOS)

-This is the official Samsung Tizen TV project for Mega Radio.
+This is the unified TV project for Mega Radio, supporting **both Samsung Tizen and LG webOS** platforms from a single folder (LGTV pattern).

 ## Project Structure